On this page:

 • Hairpin traffic back to the container.

-• Plugins which traffic not go though default net namespace e.g., ipvlan,macvlan,etc. (need masqAll option)
+• Plugins whose traffic does not go through the default net namespace e.g., ipvlan,macvlan,etc. (need masqAll option)

 In the DNAT chain, a bit is set on the mark for packets that need snat.
 This chain performs that masquerading.
 By default, bit 13 is set, but this is configurable.
 If you are using other tools that also use the iptables mark, you should make sure this doesn’t conflict.